Renovating an old, worn deck is relatively easy and inexpensive compared to completely replacing it.

 - Why Large Dumpsters Sometimes Cost Less Than Small Dumpsters

 - Comparing the Cost of Junk Removal to Dumpster Rental

 Thoroughly clean the remaining parts of the deck using a deck cleaning solution mixed with water.

 Finish the job by pressure washing the wood.

-Give the wood a chance to dry for at least a day before working on it.
+Give the wood a chance to dry for at least a day after washing before working on it.

 Choose premium treated wood or a composite decking material to be sure your deck replacement lasts.

 Treated wood will typically last for decades with proper care, while composite decking may last even longer.